dotnet/csharplang/proposals/csharp-7.1/infer-tuple-names.md

 This parallels the behavior of  anonymous types, which allow inferring member names during creation.
 For instance, `new { x.f1, y?.f2 }` declares members "f1" and "f2".

-This is particularily handy when using tuples in LINQ:
+This is particularly handy when using tuples in LINQ:

 ```
 // "c" and "result" have element names "f1" and "f2"